raditya1117/HoneyBadger/fastapi-testing/article.md

     allow_headers = ["*"] # List of HTTP request headers supported for cross origin requests.
 Defaults to []. ["*"] allows all the headers.
 )
 ```
-To learn more on CORS error handling, you can go through the [FastAPI CORS tutorial](https://fastapi.tiangolo.com/tutorial/cors/).
+To learn more about CORS error handling, you can go through the [FastAPI CORS tutorial](https://fastapi.tiangolo.com/tutorial/cors/).